“Doing the right things for the right reasons with the right people every single time to the best of our ability even when no one is looking.”

 Darlene Denny is the School-Age Service and Support Administrator (SSA).
 Her role keeps her active with many kids and their families, as well as being a member of the Rights Committee and Awareness Sub-Committee.
 Darlene personally takes pride in having a close family and her ability to help families through their rough times of understanding what may need done for their child, including the services they may need.

-Jenny is the go-to person for reporting Major Unusual Incidents (MUI’s), and Unusual Incidents (UI’s) in Perry County.
+Jenny is the Major Unusual Incident Specialist (MUI), for reporting and filing MUI’s and Unusual Incidents (UI’s) in Perry County.
 She is active with ALA, Summer Camp, Pioneering Possibilities® and Providers.
 Jenny takes pride in helping to keep people safe and live their best possible life.
-On a personal note her family and close friends mean the world to her, and she especially enjoys being a Grammy.
+On a personal note, her family and close friends mean the world to her, and she especially enjoys being a Grammy.

 Community Education Coordinator

 Lindsey Jago-Fouts is the Community Education Coordinator.
-Her work life largely includes planning agency events, coordinating projects, and facilitating other outreach efforts.
-Lindsey has specific interest and experience with disability awareness, branding, public relations, and communications.
-She continues to provide support to her peers through her knowledge of Microsoft Office 365.
-Lindsey enjoys keeping up with the latest design and technology trends, doing home renovations, being a #boymom, volunteering in the community, and learning about leadership.
+Her work life largely includes agency communications and outreach efforts, coordinating facility safety efforts, and actively facilitating ALA.
+Lindsey has specific interests and experience with disability awareness, branding, public relations, and communications.
+She continues to provide support to her peers through her knowledge of O365, social media, safety, and technology.
+Lindsey enjoys keeping up with the latest technology and leadership trends, doing home renovations, being a #boymom, volunteering in the community, and being an entrepreneur.

 Community Supports Facilitator